Matthew Robineau

 Whether you're purchasing a new property, refinancing existing assets, or managing cash flow, understanding the current bridging loan rates and options available will help you make more informed decisions, ultimately saving you time and money.

-In the UK, bridging loan rates generally range from 0.4% to 2% per month.
+In the UK, bridging loan rates typically range from 0.4% to 2% per month, which equates to an annual percentage rate (APR) of around 4.8% to 24%.

-It's important to note that these rates are indicative and vary based on the factors below.
+These rates are indicative and can vary based on several factors.

-Currently, the average bridging loan interest rate sits at 0.89% per month, translating to just under 11% annually.
+Currently, the average interest rate for a bridging loan is 0.89% per month, which translates to just under 11% annually.

 Bridging loan interest rates are calculated based on a combination of factors assessing the lender's potential risk and return.